ogonz007/neuron/PSEUDOCODE.md

 Why use pseudocode?
 -------------------
 Pseudocode may sound like a generic concept, but you can think of it as an outline of your code.
 Just like an outline of an essay/research paper you may start out with a simple outline (example one).
-You also need to consider the flow of information and move paragraphs around to create the best story (second example).
-As the essay development continues your outline fills in and you ultimately end up with a just a few points of concern (third example).
-Eventually everything comes together and you have a complete essay (see the functional program).
+You also need to consider the flow of information, and move paragraphs around to create the best story (second example).
+As the essay development continues your outline fills in, and you ultimately end up with a just a few points of concern (third example).
+Eventually everything comes together, and you have a complete essay (see the functional program).

 What are some advantages of pseudocode?
 <ol>